DeanLemans/DDW-2024/README.md

 The chosen theme must be obvious from the product.

-If you are making a game, use the latest LTS version of Unity.(Unity 6)
+Use the latest LTS version of Unity.(Unity 6)

-on Your Unity canvas must be 1920 * 1080.(otherwise inconsistencies)
+The Unity canvas must be 1920 * 1080.(otherwise inconsistencies)

 Keep it clean.
 Keep your hands above the covers so to speak.
 No NSFW stuff.
 No discrimination.
 No profane language.